VitalPro for Win32 User Guide

 Chapter 8: Other Parameters

-Here are the other parameters covered in this chapter:
+Out of the many other parameters, ere are the ones covered in this chapter:

 • CSV/TSV and DBF Output